 - Sharing or food bowls and litter trays

 - A contaminated environment (including bedding and grooming aids) – this is less important with FHV than FCV as the virus is fragile can probably only survive for 1-2 days in the environment

 With FHV, after infection, virtually all cats will remain latently infected (the virus persists in nerve cells).
 This means that infected cats effectively become life-long carriers of the virus.
-In many cats this causes no problems, and in many cats they do not continue to shed virus so are not a risk to others.
-However, some cats will intermittently shed virus again, and this is more common following episodes of stress or when the cats immune system is suppressed (e.g., following the use of corticosteroids).
+In many cats this causes no problems, and they do not continue to shed virus so are not a risk to others.
+However, some cats will intermittently shed virus again, and this is more common following episodes of stress or when the cat's immune system is suppressed (e.g., following the use of corticosteroids).
 When virus is shed again, some cats will also develop mild recrudescence of clinical signs.
-In some cats, persistent FHV infection will cause ocular problems (see below).
+Additionally, persistent FHV infection can cause ocular problems (see below).

 What are the clinical signs of FHV infection

 - Acute upper respiratory infection – acute URI is the most common manifestation of FHV infection.
 Typical signs include conjunctivitis, ocular discharge, sneezing, nasal discharge, salivation, pharyngitis, lethargy, inappetence, fever and sometimes coughing.
 Signs may last from a few days to a few weeks and shedding of virus typically continues for around 3 weeks.
 Clinical disease with FHV is generally more severe than that seen with FCV.